Stiivi/brewery/doc/node_reference.rst

    * - attribute
      - description
-   * - field_thresholds
+   * - thresholds
-     - Dictionary of range type field names and threshold tuples.
+     - List of fields of `range` type and threshold tuples (field, low, high) or (field, low)
-   * - bins
+   * - bin_names
      - Names of bins based on threshold.
 Default is low, medium, high
    * - prefix
-     - field prefix to be used
+     - field prefix to be used, default is none.
    * - suffix
-     - field suffix to be used
+     - field suffix to be used, default is '_bin'

 Data Target
 ===========